 Efferent lymphatic vessels arise from the distal upper extremity and pass through the shoulder.
-Additionally, axillary lymph nodes contribute to efferent lymphatic vessels in the region of the shoulder and pass proximally through the shoulder.
+Additionally, axillary lymph nodes contribute to efferent lymphatic vessels in the shoulder region and pass proximally through the shoulder.
 Deep lymphatic vessels accompany superficial lymphatic vessels.
 The deep lymphatic vessels drain lymph from the joint capsule, tendons, and nerves.
 The lymphatics of the shoulder and axillary region are drained by the subclavian lymphatic trunk.
 On the right, the subclavian trunk drains into the right lymphatic duct.
 On the left, the subclavian trunk drains into the thoracic duct.

 The upper and lower branches of the subscapular nerve innervate the subscapularis muscle.
 The suprascapular nerve innervates the supraspinatus and infraspinatus muscles.
 The posterior branch of the axillary nerve supplies the teres minor.
 The axillary nerve also innervates the deltoid muscle.
-The nerve supply to the trapezius is by the spinal accessory nerve/11th cranial nerve with some direct branches from cervical plexus.
+The nerve supply to the trapezius is by the spinal accessory nerve/11th cranial nerve with some direct branches from the cervical plexus.
 Innervation to levator scapula is by C3-C5.
 The nerve supply to the rhomboids is the dorsal scapular nerve.
-The nerve supply to serratus anterior is the long thoracic nerve.
+The nerve supply to the serratus anterior is the long thoracic nerve.
 The pectoralis major muscle receives its nerve supply via the medial and lateral pectoral nerves.

 The primary muscle group that supports the shoulder joint is the rotator cuff muscles.
-The four rotator cuff muscles are supraspinatus, infraspinatus, teres minor, and subscapularis.
+The four rotator cuff muscles are the supraspinatus, infraspinatus, teres minor, and subscapularis.
 Together the rotator cuff muscles form a musculotendinous cuff as they insert on the proximal humerus.

 The rotator cuff muscles attach to the proximal humerus anteriorly at the greater tuberosity.
 The rotator cuff muscles provide considerable structural support to the glenohumeral joint and keep the humeral head in a firm position by articulating with the scapula within the glenoid cavity.
 The muscles of the chest also provide structural support to the shoulder joint.